 - Marijuana e-CHECKUP TO GO (e-TOKE): An online, personalized, brief assessment tool that lets you see how your marijuana use, family risk and campus norms affect your life and possibly your future.

-- Tobacco: You Can Quit!: U-M is a smoke-free campus, and students, faculty and staff can get support for quitting.
+- Tobacco Cessation Help: U-M is a smoke-free campus, and students, faculty and staff can get support for quitting.

 - Workshops and Trainings on Alcohol and Other Drugs: How to request tailored workshops and participate in Sober Monitor Training Program, plus Introduction to Motivational Interviewing training.